The Certificate of Integrative

 Watch Introduction Video

-Now accepting applications for our 30th of May 2024 start date!
+Now accepting applications for the 6th of February 2025 start date!

-The modules within the Certificate of Integrative Sports Nutrition are approved by the British Association for Nutrition and Lifestyle Medicine (BANT®) to provide Continuing Professional Development (CPD) credits for Nutritional Therapists for a maximum of 100 credit hours
+The modules within the Certificate of Integrative Sport and Exercise Nutrition are approved by the British Association for Nutrition and Lifestyle Medicine (BANT®) to provide Continuing Professional Development (CPD) credits for Nutritional Therapists for a maximum of 100 credit hours

-The Certificate of Integrative Sports Nutrition is approved by the Board for Certification of Nutrition Specialists℠ (BCNS℠) to provide Continuing Education (CE) credits for Certified Nutrition Specialists® (CNS®) for a maximum of 30 CE Credits
+The Certificate of Integrative Sport and Exercise Nutrition is approved by the Board for Certification of Nutrition Specialists℠ (BCNS℠) to provide Continuing Education (CE) credits for Certified Nutrition Specialists® (CNS®) for a maximum of 30 CE Credits

 The Centre for Integrative Sports Nutrition is proud to deliver this innovative certificate course, led by Ian Craig, leading expert in the emerging practice of integrative sports nutrition.
 This course supports professionals like you, our peers, with a programme that: